 We think you will feel at home with our relaxed, warm welcome and worship experience.
-Feel free to make an appointment with Rev. Jen to discuss any questions and to find out how you can make the Church of Christ, Congregational your church home.
+Feel free to make an appointment with Rev. Jennifer Geary to discuss any questions and to find out how you can make the Church of Christ, Congregational your church home.
 508-376-5034

 The Church of Christ, Congregational is steeped in history.
 It was founded in Millis, then part of Medway, more than 300 years ago.
 Indeed, our Congregational tradition dates back to sixteenth-century England.

 As Congregationalists, we believe in religious freedom, and we respect the rights of individuals to discern God’s will for their lives.
 We believe in empowering individuals to discover and develop their own faith.
 Guided by the Holy Spirit and with the support of other committed Christians, we strengthen and energize one another in our personal faith journeys.
 We seek a balance between freedom of individual conscience and accountability to one another and to our Christian faith.

 We exist within the United Church of Christ (UCC), the largest Protestant denomination in Massachusetts.
 UCC churches live in covenant with one another in order to share resources and carry out God's work as a unified body of Christ.

 Each church is self-supporting and retains its freedom to make its own decisions, handle its own finances, and call its own leaders.
 Each member has a vote and a voice in the running of the church, and acts in accordance with the collective decisions of its members.

 The symbol of the United Church of Christ comprises a crown, cross and orb enclosed within a double oval bearing the name of the church and the prayer of Jesus, “That they may all be one” (John 17:21).

 It is based on an ancient Christian symbol.
 The crown symbolizes the sovereignty of Christ.
 The cross recalls the suffering of Christ, his arms outstretched, for the salvation of humanity.